 Since finding my own path to wholeness through nutrition therapy, I now Eat for Life and I’m dedicated to helping you find this same healing path.
 As a practitioner of nutrition therapy, I have the following credentials and training:

 - Functional Nutrition Counselor, Functional Nutrition Alliance

 - Certified Holistic Nutrition Practitioner, University of Natural Health

 - BA – Fashion Design and Nutritional Sciences, Virginia Commonwealth University

 - Functional Medicine and Human Nutrition, University of Western States

 Let me join you on your path, show you how you can Eat for Life and be free.

 Eat For Life Podcast

-Join me as I dive deep into neuroscience, epigenetics, functional and micromolecular medicine, trauma and abuse, as well as spirituality and theology.
+Join me as I dive deep into neuroscience, epigenetics, functional and micromolecular medicine, trauma and abuse, as well as spirituality and faith.

-Each episode of Eat For Life podcast is a chance to take the next step in your healing process, explore how everything is connected, and reclaim your wellness.
+Each episode of Eat For Life is a chance to take the next step in your healing process, explore how everything is connected, and reclaim your life.